rust-lang/prev.rust-lang.org/faq.md

 - Mechanically, it simplifies the inference algorithm, as inference only requires looking at one function at a time.
 - Mandatory function signatures help enforce interface stability at both the module and crate level.
-- It improves code comprehension for programmer, eliminating the need for an  IDE running an inference algorithm across an entire crate to be able to guess at a function's argument types; it's always explicit and nearby.
+- It improves code comprehension for the programmer, eliminating the need for an IDE running an inference algorithm across an entire crate to be able to guess at a function's argument types; it's always explicit and nearby.

 ### Why does `match` have to be exhaustive?

 `match` being exhaustive has some useful properties.
-First, if every possibility is covered by the `match`, adding further variants to an `enum` in the future will cause a compilation failure, rather than an error at runtime.
+First, if every possibility is covered by the `match`, adding variants to the `enum` in the future will cause a compilation failure, rather than an error at runtime.
 Second, it makes the semantics of the default case explicit: in general, the only safe way to have a non-exhaustive `match` would be to panic the thread if nothing is matched.
 Early versions of Rust did not require `match` cases to be exhaustive and it was found to be a great source of bugs.

 It is easy to ignore all unspecified cases by using the `_` wildcard: